t3-oss/create-t3-app/www/src/pages/en/usage/next-auth.md

 layout: ../../../layouts/docs.astro
 ---

-For when you want an authentication system in your Next.js application, NextAuth.js is a perfect solution to bring in the complexity of security without the hassle of having to build it yourself.
-It comes with an extensive list of providers to quickly add OAuth authentication, as well as a database adapter system to allow you to use your own database of choice.
+When you want an authentication system in your NextJS application, NextAuth.js is an excellent solution to bring in the complexity of security without the hassle of having to build it yourself.
+It comes with an extensive list of providers to quickly add OAuth authentication, and provides adapters for many databases and ORMs.

 ## Context Provider